DarkgreyDevelopment/Cloud-ShareSync/docs/articles/HowTo/LocalDocDev.md

 Documentation changes can be tested locally prior to pushing to any commits to github.
 To host the docs page locally you must
-1. Download a copy of [DocFX](https://github.com/dotnet/docfx/releases/latest/download/docfx.zip).
+1. Download a copy of [DocFX](https://github.com/dotnet/docfx/releases/latest/download/docfx.zip) and extract it.
-2. Extract docfx
-3. Clone the repo `git clone https://git.cloud-sharesync.com`
+2. Clone the repo `git clone https://git.cloud-sharesync.com`
-4. Generate API metadata: `docfx.exe metadata Cloud-ShareSync\docs\docfx.json`
+3. Generate API metadata: `docfx.exe metadata Cloud-ShareSync\docs\docfx.json`
-5. Serve the website `docfx.exe Cloud-ShareSync\docs\docfx.json -t templates/CloudShareSync --serve`
+4. Serve the website `docfx.exe Cloud-ShareSync\docs\docfx.json -t templates/CloudShareSync --serve`